Oldest football clubs: South Africa

 Hamilton Rugby Football Club was founded in March 1875 in Cape Town, and states that it is the oldest Rugby union club in South Africa.

 Sudan

 Al-Merrikh Sporting Club, based in Omdurman, is the oldest football in Sudan.
 It was established in 1908 as Al-Masalma Sporting Club, before changing its name to Al-Merrikh in 1927.

 Tanzania

 Young Africans was founded in 1935.
 It is the oldest club in Tanzania.

 Tunisia

 Espérance Sportive de Tunis was founded in 1919.
 It is the oldest club in Tunisia.

 Asia

 Bangladesh

 In 1898, after the discontinuation of Wellington Club, a few of its sports-loving members decided to form the Wari Club.

+Pakistan

+One of the oldest clubs in Pakistan, is Karachi Port Trust formed in 1887.

 Hong Kong

 Some of the oldest clubs in Hong Kong include St Joseph's (1880), Hong Kong Football Club (1886), Buffs (1886), all formed by Britons.
 The first club formed by locals was South China AA (1904).